mrezabayat/iamsorush/content/posts/unique-pointers-cpp/index.md

 If we design our program based on smart pointers, we can assume below rules for a class member:

 * Unique pointer member: the class is the owner of the pointer's object.
-* Raw pointer member: the class is not responsible for deleting the pointer's object.
+* Raw pointer member: the class is an observer and not responsible for deleting the pointer's object.
+It is deleted by a smart pointer outside of this class.
 The pointer can be null.
 * Reference member: it is guaranteed that the reference contains valid data while the class object is alive.